LucasAho/Adventure-Blog/src/pages/tripReports/HoodDKH.md

 image:
     url: "https://i.imgur.com/Xvi3VLY.jpeg"
     alt: "Mt.
 Hood"
-tags: ["hiking", "mountaineering", "alpinism", "PNW", "blog", "trip report"]
+tags: ["hiking", "mountaineering", "alpinism", "PNW", "blog", "trip reports"]
 ---
 ## A Mixed Bag
 My ascent of Mt.
 Hood turned out to be a mixed bag.
 So high its highs, and so low its lows; despite reaching the summit, I do not know if I can call it a success.\